philsmd/vimchat/README.md

 # About

-Vimchat is a vim plugin that allows you to do instant messaging from within the vim text editor.
-Note that this only works with vim, not gvim.
+Vimchat is a chat plugin for the vim text editor.
+It allows you to send and receive instant messages and participate in chat rooms all inside of vim.
+It supports the XMPP/jabber protocol, but you can also connect to other services such as IRC, AIM, ICQ, MSN, etc. via jabber transports.
+It's amazing isn't it.
+See the screenshots:

 [Screenshot 1](http://ironcamel.com/files/vimchat1.png) [Screenshot 2](http://ironcamel.com/files/vimchat2.png)

 # Features

-Vimchat allows you to easily connect to jabber servers such as Google Talk.
-It is also possible to connect to other services such as IRC, AIM, ICQ, and MSN.
-You just need to set up jabber transports.

 Vimchat supports encryption via OTR (off the record).

-Vimchat can use status icons in the system tray which will blink when you receive new messages.
-You simply need to put any icon you would like to use at ~/.vimchat/icon[\_status].gif.
+Vimchat supports status icons which will blink in the system tray when you receive new messages.
+The default icons are installed at `~/.vimchat/icon*.gif`.
+You can overwrite these with your own custom icons.
-The default icon is ~/.vimchat/icon.gif.
-To use a different icon for e.g. the away status put an icon at ~/.vimchat/icon\_away.gif
+For example, to use a different icon for the away status, copy your custom icon to `~/.vimchat/icon_away.gif`.

 # Requirements